Bartlesville Radio » News » Ascension St. John Jane Phillips Adds New Surgical Robot Technology

 Nathan Thompson

-Bartlesville’s Jane Phillips Hospital is adding one of the most advanced surgical robots available, expanding access to minimally invasive procedures in northeast Oklahoma.
+Bartlesville’s Jane Phillips Medical Center is adding one of the most advanced surgical robots available, expanding access to minimally invasive procedures in northeast Oklahoma.

-Ascension St. John Jane Phillips Hospital has added a new Da Vinci 5 surgical robot — just the seventh in Oklahoma.
+Ascension St. John Jane Phillips Medical Center has added a new Da Vinci 5 surgical robot — just the seventh in Oklahoma.
 It was used for the first time on Tuesday.

 Hospital president Tanner Holt says demand for robotic surgery quickly outpaced expectations after the hospital received its first robot last year.